lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 Let's talk about some deckbuilding decisions:

-1. `Clown Car` is, most of the time, better than `Urza's Bauble` : Yes, Bauble draws cards and Car doesn't.
+1. `Clown Car` is, most of the time, better than `Urza's Bauble`.
+: Yes, Bauble draws cards and Car doesn't.
+Paired with Emry, it becomes an engine that may be the sole reason a game is at all winnable.
 But Car produces more artifacts and / or bigger threats.
 I feel like four `Mishra's Bauble`s is enough to fuel Emry.
 Numerous times I was enabled to make a powerful play thanks to the fact that Car produced extra artifacts.
 Those mainly involved employing `Metallic Rebuke`s.
+But, on the other hand, it may be the case that 4--4 split between `Clown Car` and `Mishra's Bauble` should become an X--Y--4 split between Car, Urza's, and Mishra's.
+This would require more testing and fine tuning.

-2. `Metallic Rebuke` is great
+2. `Metallic Rebuke` is great.
-: In my opinion, 8-cast rarely has explosive comebacks.
-Because of that, if I win a game, that is either because of an overwhelming start or a slow game with a decent threat backed up by countermagic. `Force of Will` is great, but it also poses Card disadvantage.
+: In my opinion, 8-cast rarely has explosive _comebacks_.
+It does have explosive _starts_, but rarely comebacks.
+Because of that, if I win a game, that is usually either because of an opponent-overwhelming start or a slow game with a decent threat backed up by countermagic. `Force of Will` is great, but it also results in card disadvantage.
 Rebukes don't.
-Rebuke good.
+Rebuke's good.

-3. I wish I played more `Memory Guardian`s
+3. I wish I played more `Memory Guardian`s.
 : `Memory Guardian` is great.
 I did not appreciate it at first.
 At least not to the point it deserves.
-It's cheap, it blocks big things (maybe not lategame-`Barrowgoyf`-level big, but still), flies over creatures to kill relevant planeswalkers, etc. And it cheaply fuels `Patchwork Automaton`, which, I think, is the core of the current iteration of the deck.
+It's cheap, it blocks big things (maybe not lategame-`Barrowgoyf`-level big, but still), flies over creatures to kill relevant planeswalkers, swings for last remaining points of damage once our opponents deal with our previous threats, etc. And it cheaply fuels `Patchwork Automaton`, which, I think, is the card that makes the deck.

-4. `Lavaspur Boots` make the deck almost to the level of `Patchwork Automaton` (or sometimes even more) : You certainly are aware of the typical `Urza's Sage` 🡒 make 2 `Construct`s 🡒 get boots 🡒 swing for millions[^thrabenu].
+4. `Lavaspur Boots` make the deck almost to the level of `Patchwork Automaton` (or sometimes even more).
+: You certainly are aware of the typical `Urza's Saga` 🡒 make 2 `Construct`s 🡒 get boots 🡒 swing for millions[^thrabenu].
 But do you know how often can you play `Emry, Lurker of the Loch`, attach `Lavaspur Boots` to it, immediately get value, play second Emry, keep it, mill 4 more cards, reattach boots and get _even more value_?<br/><br/>Yes, this happened.
 During the tournament.
 More than once.

-5. I'd love to have maybe one more `Metallic Rebuke`, maybe one more `Sink into Stupor`, maybe more `Memory Guardian`s, but I really liked having that many Saga targets in the maindeck
+5. I'd love to have maybe one more `Metallic Rebuke`, maybe one more `Sink into Stupor`, maybe more `Memory Guardian`s, but I really liked having that many Saga targets in the maindeck.
 : And it does not feel bad to draw them.
 Well, at least not when it's the opening hand.
 Many decks will be irritated by the presence of T1 `Aether Spellbomb`.
 Many decks would attempt to `Wasteland` us, which T1 `Pithing Needle` stops.
 Or maybe you just know that your opponent plays `Sneak and Show` or relies on `Grindstone` and you just name that.<br/><br/>Those plays are especially powerful when deployed from T1 `Urza's Saga` (which paired with T2 `Ancient Tomb` becomes a great win condition on its own).

 6. `Disruptor Flute` is great against `Show and Tell`-based decks, which I expected to face more than I actually did.